FabianBach/takeover/README.md

 - run the server: node server.js

-- to configure the inputs edit the json files in resources/config/
+- to configure the inputs edit the json files in resources/config/ and restart server